> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Section 47)

-The criminal bid-rigging provisions of the Competition Act can also be relevant to trade and professional association activities – for example, where an association’s members are engaged in competitive bids or tenders (e.g., in the construction and Information technology (IT) sectors, etc.), where an association attempts to regulate or control competitive tendering processes or a trade/professional association aids or abets criminal bid-rigging activities engaged in by its members.
+The criminal bid-rigging offences of the Competition Act can also be relevant to trade and professional association activities – for example, where an association’s members are engaged in competitive bids or tenders (e.g., in the construction and Information technology (IT) sectors, etc.), where an association attempts to regulate or control competitive tendering processes or a trade/professional association aids or abets criminal bid-rigging activities engaged in by its members.

 1. “Cover”, “courtesy” or “complementary” bidding.
 Some firms submit bids that are too high to be accepted or with terms that are unacceptable to the buyer to protect an agreed upon low bidder.